sunryung/sunryung.github.io/publications.md

 ## Book Chapters

 * “Green Technology Transition from Above: Drivers and Constraints in Japan and Korea.”
-In *East Asia’s Green Energy Transition*, eds.
+In *Decarbonization in East Asia: Challenges of Green Energy Transitions*, eds.
 Lewis et al. Seattle: University of Washington Press (forthcoming 2026). (with Yves Tiberghien).

 * “[The Green Tech Race Is a Story for the Entrepreneurial State](https://www.ispionline.it/en/publication/the-eu-indo-pacific-bid-sailing-through-economic-and-security-competition-125901).”
 In *The EU Indo-Pacific Bid: Sailing Through Economic and Security Competition*, ed.
 Filippo Fasulo.
 Milan: Italian Institute for International Political Studies (ISPI) (2023): 99–129. (with Yves Tiberghien). [[PDF](park-tiberghien-2023-green-tech-race.pdf)]